GENI-NSF/geni-tools/README-omni.txt

  changes are for the entire Omni invocation, not per aggregate. (ticket #213)
  - Support GCF CH list_my_slices (ticket #214)
+ - Add a 'gib' framework for geni-in-a-box to talk to the pgch clearinghouse

 New in v2.1:
  - Fix ugly error on createslice error (ticket #192)